-**During the 2021 Regular Session, House Bill 8 was passed and requires each participating KERS Nonhazardous employer to pay off its own portion of the total KERS Nonhazardous unfunded pension liability over a set period regardless of covered payroll.
+**Pursuant to KRS 61.5991, each participating KERS Nonhazardous employer is required to pay off its own portion of the total KERS Nonhazardous unfunded liability over a set period regardless of covered payroll.
 Each KERS Nonhazardous employer will pay the normal cost contribution rate and pay a dollar amount each month representing their share of the unfunded liability.
-Learn more about these changes:

 KERS Nonhazardous Actuarial Accrued Liability Contribution Payments

 Pursuant to Kentucky Revised Statute (KRS) 61.5991, the method of calculating the KERS Nonhazardous employer contribution changed from a percentage of pay to a two-part calculation.
 Beginning with Fiscal Year 2022, the law requires that each KERS Nonhazardous employer pay its own portion of the total KERS Nonhazardous unfunded pension liability, regardless of covered payroll, and that the employer complete an annual certification of non-contributing service providers.
 Read more here.